 17. A balance between personal choices and responsibilities

 You have responsibilities towards your family or the organization you serve.
 But remember that you will not be able to discharge your responsibilities fully even if you spend every moment of your life until you die.
 So, find some moments to do what pleases you most.
 You owe these moments to yourself as well.

 18. Take into consideration the theory of karma

-Theory of karma means that you have to square up the account of your actions performed in this or the past life.
-If you sow wind, you reap whirlwind.
-If someone has hurt your feelings for no known reason, quite possibly you too may have inflicted the some pain upon someone in the same manner.
+The theory of karma means that you have to square up the account of your actions performed in this or the past life.
+If you sow the wind, you reap the whirlwind.
+If someone has hurt your feelings for no known reason, quite possibly you too may have inflicted some pain upon someone in the same manner.

 The staple theme of the sermons delivered by the pundits at Hindu temples, especially during memorial services, is to remind the audience that they should perform the right karma in the remaining life lest they have to repent when the ultimate moment comes.

 How people treat you is their karma; how you react is yours. ~ Wayne Dyer

 19. Speak what you want to speak so long as you do not hurt anyone

 Do not be afraid of what people might think or say, approve or disapprove when you wish to express yourself.
 If you feel strongly about some issue, open up; otherwise the pent-up words and feelings may start boiling up within you and hurt you.

 If you love someone, say it now.
 You may not get the same opportunity next time and then you will keep regretting your silence.